zefparis/objettrouve/replit.md

 ### Configuration
 - Environment variables for database connection
-- Session secrets for authentication
+- AWS Cognito configuration for user authentication
-- Replit-specific configuration for hosted environment
+- Stripe and PayPal API keys for payment processing
 - CORS and security headers for production deployment

 The application follows a monorepo structure with shared schemas and types, enabling type safety between frontend and backend while maintaining clear separation of concerns.